-- a) The project shall be constructed and operated in accordance with the authorized use as described in the application materials, staff report, and the plans submitted on April 4, 2014 and August and September, 2014, and as amended by the following conditions.
+- a) The project shall be constructed and operated in accordance with the authorized use as described in the application materials, staff report, and the revised plans dated and submitted on December 31, 2014, and as amended by the following conditions.
 Any additional uses or facilities other than those approved with this permit, as described in the project description and the approved plans, will require a separate application and approval.
 Any deviation from the approved drawings, Conditions of Approval or use shall require prior written approval from the Director of City Planning or designee. - b) This action by the City Planning Commission ("this Approval") includes the approvals set forth below.
 This Approval includes: - I. Approval of a Major Conditional Use Permit with additional findings and a Regular Design Review for the renovation and expansion of the Mercy Retirement & Care Center at 3431 Foothill Boulevard.